simsam8/idd-solafune/report/report.md

 ### Overall performance

-Most of the models seem to converge around an F1-score of 0.8 during training and 0.6 on validation, as seen in Figure \ref{f1_train} and Figure \ref{f1_val}[^3].
+Most models converge to an F1-score of roughly 0.8 on training and 0.6 on validation, as seen in Figure \ref{f1_train} and Figure \ref{f1_val}[^3].
-TransUNet's substantially lower performance is unexpected, only achieving an F1 score of around 0.2 in both datasets.
+TransUNet's much lower performance is unexpected;
+it achieves only about 0.2 F1 on both sets.

 ![Overall training f1 score\label{f1_train}](./imgs/train_f1.png){width=60%}